 Brette's Answer: It is a good idea to specify every single debt clearly so there can be no confusion.

 Donna's Question: I inherited my house from my dad free and clear of any loans.
 My ex took out a loan against the house while we were married.
-The divorce decree says he is solely responsible for the loan and he has to to pay directly for it until it's paid off.
+The divorce decree says he is solely responsible for the loan and he has to pay directly for it until it's paid off.
 I have since sold the house.
-Does he still have to pay me for the portion of the loan that I had to pay off at the sale of the house?
+Will he be required to pay me for the portion of the loan that I had to pay off at the sale of the house?

 Brette's Answer: Yes.

-Kandace's Question: My divorce decree states that my ex-husband is responsible for all debts acquired during our marriage (unfortunately, some were in my name).
+Kandace: My divorce decree states my ex-husband is responsible for all debts acquired during our marriage (unfortunately, some were in my name).
 However, the creditors are taking me to court saying I owe half.
 Doesn't the divorce decree have precedence?

 Brette's Answer: Unfortunately the divorce court has no jurisdiction over the lenders.
 Essentially you are still liable to them.
 This is why it is important to get debts transferred or refinanced into one name.
 The only option you have is to take him back to court for violating the divorce decree and to seek restitution.

-Rachel's Question: My husband and I are planning to divorce.
-We have agreed on which financial obligations we will each be responsible for.
+Rachel's Question: We are planning to divorce and have agreed on which financial obligations we will each be responsible for.
 We will have a legal agreement on who pays what.
-To protect myself for the future, I want to know if he defaults on a payment or declares bankruptcy, will this affect me if we have clearly separated all of our financials?
+To protect myself for the future, I want to know if he defaults on a payment or declares bankruptcy, will this affect me if we have clearly separated all of our financial matters.